-[The buildings of this reign were apparently only continuations of the older works.]
+[The buildings of this reign were apparently only continuations of the older works,]

-Inscriptions.-Hieroglyphic: L.D. iv.
+Inscriptions. - Hieroglyphie: L.D. iv.
 76. Greek: C.I.G. iii.
 5101; Sitzungsb. der Kgl.
-Preuss.
+Freuss.
 Akad.
 1887, p.
 419, No. 125.
 Latin: P.S.B.A. xviii. p.
+107.

 Ostraka.-P.S.B.A. v. pp. 84ff., B.M.
-5790 e; vii. pp. 11 ff., No. 20.
+5790 c; vii. pp. 11ff., No. 20.
 Papyri.-C.P.R.
 242; Pap.
 B.M.
 177.

 9. The last of the prefects appointed by Tiberius, Avillius Flaccus, succeeded for some years in keeping the various factions in Egypt quiet, if not satisfied, by administering even-handed justice to all ranks and classes alike, and by holding firmly under control both the Alexandrian mob and the Roman soldiery.
-But on the death of Tiberius the reins of empire passed on the death of Tiberius the rinto the weaker hands of Caligula; and the old-standing enmity of Greeks and Jews soon found an occasion for open conflict in the eccentricities of the new emperor.
+But on the death of Tiberius the reins of empire passed into the weaker hands of Caligula: and the old-standing enmity of Greeks and Jews soon found an occasion for open conflict in the eccentricities of the new emperor.
 The signal for the outbreak was given by the arrival of Agrippa at Alexandria on his way to the kingdom which his friendship with Caligula had secured him.
-The Jewish account of what followed, given by Philo and Josephus, naturally throws the whole blame on the Greeks; but it may be remarked that the visits o son to Alexandria were always The newly-made king was well and its money lenders; and in be remarked that the visits of Agrippa and of his son to Alexandria were always coincident with riots.
-The newly-made king was well known to the Alexandrian money-lenders; and in his sudden elevation from bankruptcy to a throne the mob saw an opportunity for the coarse humour in which they delighted: they dressed up an idiot with a paper crown, and led him about the streets in mockery of the parvenu king.
-The disturbance once begun, as the Greeks might feel certain that Agrippa would lay the Jewish case before his friend the emperor, they proceeded to find a justification for their actions in the plea that the Iews had disregarded the order of Caligula for the erection of statues of himself in all temples, and to enter the lewish synagogues for the purpose of placing therein such statues.
-By this stroke of policy they got the prefect on their side, and induced him to withdraw from the Jews the rights of citizenship, to have thirtyeight of the Jewish elders scourged by the public executioner, and to order all the houses in the Jewish quarter to be searched for concealed arms.
+The Iewish account of what followed, given by Philo and Josephus, naturally throws the whole blame on the Greeks; but it may be remarked that the visits of Agrippa and of his son to Alexandria were always coincident with riots.
+The newly-made king was well known to the Alexandrian money-lenders; and in his sudden elevation from bankruptcy to a throne the mob saw an opportunity for the coarse humour in which they delighted: they dressed up an idiot with a paper crown, and led him about the streets in mockery of the parvenu The disturbance once begun, as the Greeks might feel certain that Agrippa would lay the Jewish case before his friend the emperor, they proceeded to find a justification for their actions in the plea that the Jews had disregarded the order of Caligula for the erection of statues of himself in all temples, and to enter the lewish synagogues for the purpose of placing therein such statues.
+By this stroke of policy they got the prefect on their side, and induced him to withdraw from the lews the rights of citizenship, to have thirtyeight of the Jewish elders scourged by the public executioner, and to order all the houses in the Jewish quarter to be searched for concealed arms.
 Meanwhile the Greeks plundered and slew the Jews at their will.